goreleaser/goreleaser/www/content/homebrew.md

     - foo
     - bar

-    # GOARM to specify which 32bit arm version to use if there are multiple versions
+    # GOARM to specify which 32-bit arm version to use if there are multiple versions
     # from the build section.
-Brew formulas support atm only one 32bit version.
+Brew formulas support atm only one 32-bit version.
-    # Default is 6 if there a multiple versions.
+    # Default is 6 for all artifacts or each id if there a multiple versions.
     goarm: 6